pywebdesign/json_column/README.md

 class User < ActiveRecord::Base
   acts_as_json_column columns: [:profile]
 end
+# It will load the schema file in app/models/schemas/profile.rb

-# or define asign another schema to a columns
+# or define another schema to a columns
 class User < ActiveRecord::Base
   acts_as_json_column columns: [profile: :MyOtherSchema] end